taxjarsam/taxjar-developers/source/integrations/guides/stripe.md

 1. Subscriptions and TaxJar Calculations do not work on the first invoice of a subscription.
 Use [Stripe Tax](https://stripe.com/tax) instead, which also has the benefit of displaying the taxes to end-users.
-2. Checkout in setup mode, depending on your integration, may be creating PaymentIntents which are not supported.
-If you're collecting payment methods and using them later when creating Subscriptions or Invoices or Checkout Sessions, then this is supported.
+2. Checkout Sessions in setup mode end up creating PaymentIntents which are not supported.
 3. Charges and Payment Intents are supported only if they're created by Stripe products, such as Stripe Billing or Checkout.
 Direct charges and payment intents are not supported.
+4. Checkout Session support began on 2021-09-16.
+Previous to this date, charges would be imported that resulted from these Checkout Sessions.

 ## Connecting to Your Stripe Account